Xwejni Bay

 Xwejni Bay (Il-Bajja tax-Xwejni) is a bay located in the northern part of Gozo, Malta, within the limits of the village of Żebbuġ.
 It is used as a bathing bay and starting point for divers.
 The nearest place on the coast is Marsalforn.
-The bay has a small pebbly beach, and at the west of the bay is an upstream plateau with a double arch and a cave along the coast.
+The bay has a small pebbly beach, and at the west end of the bay is an upstream plateau with a double arch and a cave along the coast.